-CSC606: Web Design 3 cr
+CSC606: Web Design

+This course is not open to computer science majors.
 An introduction to creating and managing websites.
-Course includes introduction to bypertext markup language (HTML) and cascading style sheets (CSS).
+Course includes introduction to hypertext markup language (HTML) and cascading style sheets (CSS).
 Design, implement, and maintain educational websites.
 Students will do a research paper on an approved topic and present it.
-Three hours of lecture and hands-on activities in a computer classroom/lab setting.
+Three hours of lecture in a classroom and computer lab combined.